 - Will ensure that any Diocesan activities involving vulnerable people outside the normal activities are agreed and approved by the Ruling Bishop or Senior Cleric in advance

-- Will not behave in any way, physically or verbally, that could be offensive to a vulnerable person
+- Will not intentionally behave in any way, physically or verbally, that could be offensive to a vulnerable person

 5.0 The Diocesan procedures for dealing with suspected abuse of trust by staff members/volunteers

-5.1 When dealing with issues concerning abuse of trust, the Ruling Bishop (currently Bishop Irenei) or his authorised representative must remember that the welfare of the children, young people and vulnerable adults participating in the Diocesan life is paramount, but that the Diocese also has a responsibility to ensure that volunteers and staff are treated fairly and with respect.
+5.1 When dealing with issues concerning abuse of trust, the Ruling Bishop or his authorised representative must remember that the welfare of the children, young people and vulnerable adults participating in the Diocesan life is paramount, but that the Diocese also has a responsibility to ensure that volunteers and staff are treated fairly and with respect.
 This procedure is designed to meet both those objectives.

 5.2 The term “Vulnerable Person Representative” is used in the following procedure to indicate the appropriate person to represent The Diocese.
 This may be the Ruling Bishop or his appointed representative.

 5.3 The term “Support worker” is used in the following procedure to indicate the appropriate person responsible for the welfare for the vulnerable person in question.
-This may be a Churchwarden, the Chief Sister, or a Trustee.
+This may be a Churchwarden, the Head Sister, or a Trustee.

 5.4 If the allegation of abuse concerns sexual or physical abuse, do not attempt to investigate.
 Notify at once the Ruling Bishop (or Diocesan Authorities) who will notify the Police and inform the Vulnerable Person’s parent/carer.

 5.5 If the allegation does not concern sexual or physical abuse and is of a minor enough nature to be dealt with locally, a meeting must be arranged for the soonest possible time between the Vulnerable Person Representative, the Support Worker and the individual to whom the allegation has been made.
-(If at any time the Vulnerable Person Representative feels their knowledge or experience is inadequate to deal with the situation or allegation, they should contact the ruling Bishop [or Diocesan Authorities]).
+(If at any time the Vulnerable Person Representative feels their knowledge or experience is inadequate to deal with the situation or allegation, they should contact the ruling Bishop or Diocesan Authorities).

 5.6 At that meeting, any notes made about the vulnerable person’s disclosure should be used to ensure all relevant facts are passed on.
 A course of action must be agreed and the decision taken as to whom will undertake further discussions with the vulnerable person.
 Under no circumstances must the person who made the allegation be contacted by anyone other than the nominated person, after the disclosure has been passed on.